blcomet/blcomet.github.io/_pages/about.md

 I'm Jiawei Yang.

-I am an undergraduate student at Xi'an University of Agriculture and Technology.
+I am an undergraduate student at Xi'an University of Architecture and Technology.
 My research aims to bridge the gap between computer vision and embody AI.

 Previously, I obtained my  from Tianjin University.